Andrew Ridgeley: Career

-After years of playing in various music groups, most notably The Executive, Michael and Ridgeley formed the duo Wham! in 1981.
+After the break-up of the short-lived group The Executive (of which Ridgeley, his brother Paul, and Michael were members), Michael and Ridgeley formed the duo Wham! in 1981.
 Michael was the lead vocalist, primary songwriter, and played keyboards, while Ridgeley co-wrote songs, played guitar, and performed backing vocals.
-They approached various record labels with a homemade demo tape–which took 10 minutes to record in Ridgeley's living room–and signed with Innervision Records (distributed by CBS Records).
+They approached various record labels with a homemade demo tape–which took ten minutes to record in Ridgeley's living room–and signed with Innervision Records (distributed by CBS Records).
 After one album, the duo signed with Epic Records/CBS.

 Wham!

-Wham! enjoyed worldwide success from 1982 to 1986, selling more than 35 million records worldwide.
-They made their U.S. debut on Dick Clark's American Bandstand, becoming the only 1980s British act to have three No. 1 singles on both the U.K. and U.S. charts.

-In 1984, Ridgeley underwent surgery to have his septum straightened to improve his breathing after having broken his nose as a child of nine.
+Wham! made their U.S. debut on Dick Clark's American Bandstand and became the only 1980s British act to have three No. 1 singles on both the U.K. and U.S. charts.
+In 1984, Ridgeley underwent surgery to have his septum straightened to improve his breathing after having broken his nose at age nine.
 After photos were published in British newspapers showing Ridgeley's bandaged face, Wham!'s manager, Simon Napier-Bell, fabricated a story that the bandages were the result of Ridgeley having been hit in the nose in a nightclub.
 After days of tabloid headlines, the true reason was revealed.